M3ritt/Balanced-Tree/Project_Description.md

 As a manager of a store, I need to see how much my employees are selling in order to see how productive they are.

 As a cashier, I want to be able to log into my personal profile so that I can keep track of what I sell.

+As a cashier, I want to be able to cash people out so that I can make sales and keep my job.